Updating (Blobless) (Non-Jailbroken)

 - Ensure that the version displayed is the version you are intending to update to

 - Once updated, remove the update profile through Settings

 As a result of supervising earlier, your device will remain supervised.
 Being in a supervised state means that:

 - A message will display in Settings, showing that your device is supervised

 - Activation lock will be disabled, potentially making your device accessible by thieves (FindMy will still work however)

 - If your device has Mobile Device Management enabled (e.g. a school or work device), then your organisation will be able to silently install and uninstall apps on your device

 Note that, for most users, staying in a supervised state won't be an issue.

-If you're on iOS 15.7.2, 15.7.3, or 16.2 and later, you'll need to reset your device and restore a previously made backup.
+If you want to remove supervision, you'll need to reset your device and restore a previously made backup.
 This can be done by selecting "Erase All Content and Settings" in the Settings app, then restoring from a backup during setup from iCloud.